 Professor, Department of Medicine (Endocrinology)

-Dr. Shamoon is Professor of Medicine (Endocrinology, Diabetes and Metabolism), Associate Dean for Clinical & Translational Research, and director of the Harold and Muriel Block Institute for Clinical & Translational Research at Einstein and Montefiore.
+Dr. Shamoon is Associate Dean for Clinical & Translational Research, director of the Harold and Muriel Block Institute for Clinical & Translational Research at Einstein and Montefiore (ICTR), and Professor of Medicine (Endocrinology, Diabetes and Metabolism).

 More Information About Dr. Harry Shamoon

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.

 Albert Einstein College of Medicine

 Belfer Building, Room 302

 Woman's Day features advice from Dr. Harry Shamoon on the right way to search for health information online.